open-telemetry/opentelemetry-helm-charts/CONTRIBUTING.md

 New examples should be added as independent folders in the respective chart's `examples` folder.
 Examples should always contain a `values.yaml` and a `rendered` folder.

-To generate the rendered files run
+To generate the rendered files run:

 ```console
 make generate-examples